CookieCoder17/Calculator_and_Whiteboard/README.md

-# Mini-Web-Collection
+# Calculator_and_Whiteboard

-A repository consisting of minimal html websites.
-Each folder contains a discrete project.
-A link is provided in the README.MD of every sub-directory.
+A minimal web application that consists of a basic calculator and a drawing whiteboard.
+Nothing out of the ordinary, just my first project using HTML, CSS, and JavaScript.